fredrukundo/Pong-UI/README.md

   # Part 2

-  the part 2 will be uploaded soon
+  the part 2 will be uploaded soon and the backend